m7r/grunt-ngdocs/README.md

 Grunt plugin to create a documentation like [AngularJS](http://docs.angularjs.org)
 NOTE: this plugin requires Grunt 0.4.x

+ATTENTION: grunt-ngdocs 0.2+ is for angularjs 1.2+
+If you use on older version stay with grunt-ngdocs 0.1+ Please clear your old docs js and css folders after upgrade.

 ##Getting Started
 From the same directory as your project's Gruntfile and package.json, install this plugin with the following command: